ayushoriginal/Optimized-RGB-To-ColorName/README.md

    * https://cgit.freedesktop.org/xorg/app/rgb/tree/rgb.txt

 Column "_Gray" contains either "gray" or "grey" to differentiate then alternate spellings.
-This doubles the number of colors defined as gray/grey.
+X11 is defined with both, so it doubles the number of colors defined as gray/grey.

+   Since we are using the colors as a look-up, we should only have one.

+   "Grey" is used in Great Britain and areas that use UK English.
+   "Gray" is used primarily in the United States and other areas that use US English.
-   There is a doubling of gray/grey color name lines due to this differentiation.
+   So we only have "Gray" in this program to avoid doubling of gray/grey color name definitions.

 Column "_SVG" is used to designate names in SVG.
 Color numbers differs between SVG and X11 for "gray", "gray", "green", "maroon" and "purple".